Ars-Digitale/java-21-study-guide/docs/module-04/inheritance.md

 }
 ```

+> [!WARNING]
-> **Note:** `this` cannot be used inside static methods because no instance exists.
+> `this` cannot be used inside static methods because no instance exists.

 ### 6.2 The `super` Reference
-`super` gives access to members of the direct parent class.
+The `super` reference gives access to members of the direct parent class.

 Useful when:
-- The parent and child define a field/method with the same name
+- The parent and child define a field/method with the same name (the child instance holds two separated values for a variable with the same name)
-- You need to call the parent’s constructor
 - You want to explicitly refer to the inherited implementation

 ```java